noona-hq/app-blacklist/README.md

 ### Use case

 Users sometimes encounter individuals that could be labelled a "Bad Client".
-They frequently don't show up, they don't pay, they spam appointment requests without intending to ever show up etc.
+They frequently don't show up, they don't pay, spam appointment requests without intending to ever show up etc.

 The user can now simply add this customer to the **Blacklist** customer group and they will be freed from future nuisance.